What Is Sleep Apnea?

 - Heart and blood pressure problems: The frequent stops in breathing put people’s cardiovascular systems under intense stress, leading to higher risk of heart attacks, high blood pressure, and abnormal heartbeats.
-But if someone had heart disease already, the oxygen deprivation from repeated apneas can lead to death!
+But if someone has heart disease already, the oxygen deprivation from repeated apneas can lead to death!

-- Severe daytime drowsiness: Because people repeatedly fall asleep and wake again—often without remembering—they may then fall asleep during the day while working or driving!
+- Severe daytime sleepiness: Because people repeatedly fall asleep and wake again—often without remembering—they may then fall asleep during the day while working or driving!
 They may also be irritable or depressed.
 And children’s grades may drop.

 - Metabolic syndrome: This condition includes high blood pressure and blood sugar, abdominal obesity, and cholesterol problems, which can lead to stroke and heart attack.